 Read more about Environmental Justice and Transportation here

+Such impacts stretch back a half-century.
 I-81 was part of the 1950s the Federal Highway Act massive infrastructure initiative to unify the country via national freeways.
 But a lesser goal was to eradicate so-called slums and ghettos, which Owens-Chaplin argues were “really just underfunded Black and Brown communities."

 Residents were displaced after being compensated less than market rates for their homes, and forced to relocate in neighborhoods with fewer resources for groceries or health care than before, according to the NYCLU.
 The loss of home equity, coupled with I-81 physically cutting people off from job opportunities, caused “generational loss of wealth accumulation,” the organization says.